Have you got questions about the Patient Advice and Support Service? The Frequently Asked Questions below might help.

 - Ask if you want to go to a meeting with them to discuss your complaint (PASS can accompany you to the meeting).

-You can ask the NHS to meet with you or you can take the complaint to the Scottish Public Services Ombudsman (we can help arrange this and come to the meeting with you).
+You can ask the NHS to meet with you (we can help arrange this, help you prepare questions and may be able to come to the meeting with you) or you can take the complaint to the Scottish Public Services Ombudsman (we can help you with this).